 By Train & Overground

-Forest Hill is on the London Overground line between Highbury and Islington and West Croydon / Crystal Palace line which offers a high frequency service from North, East and South London.
+Forest Hill is on the London Overground line between Highbury and Islington and the West Croydon / Crystal Palace line, which offers a high-frequency service from North, East and South London.

 176, 185, 197, 356, P4 – stop outside the Museum and Gardens on London Road.
 122 – stops on Dartmouth Road P13 – stops on Underhill Road 363 – stops on Sydenham Hill Road See the route from Forest Hill Station by bus.

 Parking is severely limited in local area, so we recommend using public transport to come to the Horniman.
 A pay-and-display car park is available locally behind Sainsbury’s, and there are two pay-and-display car parks at Forest Hill station (one at the front, one at the back).
 Please avoid parking on private roads.
 For coaches, there is a drop off point outside the Museum near to the Clock Tower.